antoinepryy/TDA602-language-based-security/README.md

 ```

-- To fix this program we used a lock to perform operations in parallel without incoherence between our wallet and pocket file.
+- To fix this program, we used a lock to perform operations in parallel without incoherence between our wallet and pocket files.
 A FileLock class is used for each file to ensure that critical functions are not executed at the same time. `FileLock lock = file.getChannel().lock();` is a blocking call, meaning that each thread will wait to obtain the lock to write or read the files.